USA Customs Clearance Logo White

 Importing Soil Into the United States

-Importing soil into the U.S. requires a lot of documentation which can confuse even veteran shippers.
+Importing soil into the U.S. requires loads of documentation, which can confuse even veteran shippers.
 Before the soil can be used to grow veggies or plants, our experts answer your top questions and explain the required forms.

 June 26, 2020